zowe/zowe.github.io/security.md

     Note: GitHub Security Advisories allow the squad to privately discuss and fix a security vulnerability in their project.
 * After collaborating on a fix, the project maintainers publish the security advisory to a project specific place.
-  * Will add them to NIST list of issues.
-TODO: CHeck how is this done.
-  * Publish the one that we already fixed.
+* New vulnerabilities discovered in Zowe projects are reported to the CVE repository by a Zowe founding organization acting as a CNA (CVE Numbering Authority).
 See Mitre: https://cveform.mitre.org/

     Note: Projects hosted in GitHub take advantage of the GH features providing special security advisory dedicated pages.
           See: https://docs.github.com/en/code-security/repository-security-advisories/creating-a-repository-security-advisory

 ### Security updates
 Security notifications are distributed by the following methods.

 * Publishing project specific advisories in the corresponding project GitHub repository Security page.
-  * TODO: Check GitHub allows security page for a project

     For example you can find the API Mediation Layer related security advisories here: https://github.com/zowe/api-layer/security/advisories

-* Notification to Zowe users who explicitly signed in for receiving security alerts and advisories.
+* Notification to Zowe users who explicitly requested receiving security alerts and advisories by subscribing to:

-          #TODO: Subscribe to the mailing lists or apply using  form to apply???
   * <code>zowe-user@lists.openmainframeproject.org</code>
   * <code>zowe-dev@lists.openmainframeproject.org</code>